-Eviction filings in New Mexico have fallen sharply since mid-March 2020.
-While eviction filings and hearings have been allowed to proceed, on March 24, 2020, the New Mexico Supreme Court implemented a stay on the execution of writs for nonpayment of rent.
-This order remains in effect until February 2, 2022.
+Eviction filings in New Mexico fell sharply in early 2020.
+While eviction filings and hearings were allowed to proceed, on March 24, 2020, the New Mexico Supreme Court implemented a stay on the execution of writs for nonpayment of rent.
+This order remained in effect until early 2022.

 More detail on eviction protections in New Mexico can be found on the COVID-19 Housing Policy Scorecard.